Synthxyl704/C3-Exposition/Compiler installation/installation guide.md

 makepkg -si
 ```

-Good, now check if it has been REALLY installed!
+Good, now check if it has been REALLY installed by running this command:
 ```
 c3c --version
 ```